WVUHPC/Introduction-HPC/_episodes/101-introduction.md

   would be otherwise.
   There are also economies done in terms of energy and human maintenance costs compared with desktop computers
-* **Convenience.** Maybe your calculations just take a long time to run or are otherwise inconvenient to run on your personal computer.
-There's no need to tie up your own computer for hours when you can use someone else's instead.
+* **Convenience.** Maybe your calculations take a long time to run or are otherwise inconvenient to run on your personal computer.
+There's no need to tie up your computer for hours when you can use someone else's instead.
-  Running on your own machine could make it impossible to use it for other common tasks.
+  Running on your machine could make it impossible to use it for other common tasks.

 ## Compute nodes

-There are supercomputers of the most diverse kinds.
-Some of them do not resemble at all what you can think about a computer.
-However, there is a class of supercomputers that are made of machines that are relatively similar to normal computers.
-Actual normal desktop computers (towers) aggregated and connected with some sort of network are called **Beowulf clusters**.
-These kinds of clusters were instrumental in the development of the first clusters devoted to scientific computing.
-When more customized computers are used, using racks, sometimes adding several motherboards on a single chassis, and using very fast networks, those are what we understand now as HPC clusters.

-On an HPC cluster, each machine is an independent computer.
+On an HPC cluster, we have many machines, and each of them is a perfectly functional computer.
 It runs its copy of the Operating System, its mainboard, memory, and CPUs.
-All the internal components are the same as you will find inside a desktop or laptop computer.
+All the internal components are the same as inside a desktop or laptop computer.
 The difference is subtle details like heat management systems, remote administration, subsystems to notify errors, special network storage devices, and parallel filesystems.
-All these subtle, important, and expensive differences are what make HPC clusters different from Beowulf clusters and normal PCs.
+All these subtle, important, and expensive differences make HPC clusters different from Beowulf clusters and normal PCs.

 There are several kinds of computers in an HPC cluster.
-Most of the machines are used for running the scientific calculations and are called **Compute Nodes**.
+Most machines are used for running scientific calculations and are called **Compute Nodes**.
 A few machines are dedicated to administrative tasks, controlling the software that distributes jobs in the cluster, monitoring the health of all compute nodes, and interacting with the distributed storage devices.
-Among those administrative nodes, one or more are dedicated to be the front door to the cluster, they are called **Head node**.
+Among those administrative nodes, one or more are dedicated to be the front door to the cluster; they are called **Head nodes**.
-On HPC clusters with small to medium size, just one head node is enough, on larger systems we can find several **Head nodes** and you can end up connecting to one of them randomly to balance the load between them.
+On HPC clusters with small to medium size, just one head node is enough; on larger systems, we can find several **Head nodes**, and you can end up connecting to one of them randomly to balance the load between them.

-You should never run intensive operations on the head node.
+It would be best if you never ran intensive operations on the head node.
-Doing so will prevent the node from fulfilling its main purpose which is to serve other users, giving them access and allowing them to submit and manage the jobs that they are running on the cluster.
+Doing so will prevent the node from fulfilling its primary purpose, which is to serve other users, giving them access and allowing them to submit and manage the jobs running on the cluster.
-Instead of running on the head node we use special software to submit jobs to the cluster, something called a **queue system**.
+Instead of running on the head node, we use special software to submit jobs to the cluster, a **queue system**.
 We will discuss them later on in this lesson.

 ## Central Processing Units